iree-org/iree/docs/developing_iree/profiling.md

 ### Desktop GPUs

-Vulkan is traditionally used for grahpics rendering.
+Vulkan is traditionally used for graphics rendering.
 So Vulkan profiling tools at the moment typically have such assumption and require a rendering boundary marked by framebuffer presentation.
 This means additional steps for IREE and other Vulkan applications that solely rely on headless compute.
 We need to wrap